scipion-em/scipion-em-phenix/README.rst

 Scipion-em-phenix
 =================

 Wrapper to use Phenix in Scipion.
 Supports `Phenix-1.13 <https://www.phenix-online.org/download/nightly_builds.cgi>`_ .
+So far we have implemented:

+  * emringer
+  * real_space_refinement
+  * molprobity
+  * superpose pdbs

 Installation
 ============